Torque is a lightweight meta-assembler that provides tools to write programs for any processor architecture.

 Source code for the torque assembler can be downloaded from code.benbridle.com/torque-asm.

-The latest release is available at tq-2.5.0 as a pre-compiled Linux executable.
+The latest release is available as pre-built executables for Windows and Linux:

 Build from source